 4. Environmental Biogeochemistry of Trace Elements (+ Symposium 5)

 Trace elements play crucial roles in aquatic and terrestrial environments as growth-limiting nutrients, but also as highly toxic or radioactive compounds.
 Trace elements derived from both natural and anthropogenic sources may thus critically affect ecosystem functioning and productivity as well as human health.

-The environmental fate and impact of trace elements are controlled by their speciation and the intimate coupling of abiotic and biotic transformation processes at different scales, and are closely linked to the biogeochemical cycling of other elements such as Fe, Mn, Ca, P, S, or C.
+The environmental fate and impact of trace elements are controlled by their speciation and the intimate coupling of abiotic and biotic transformation processes at different scales (spatial and temporal), and may be closely linked to the biogeochemical cycling of other elements such as Fe, Mn, Ca, P, S, or C.

 Schweizerische Paläontologische Gesellschaft,

 This session is dedicated to all subdisciplines of palaeontology in Switzerland and all other countries.
 Presentations and posters may deal with macro- and microfossils, all major clades including prokaryotes, eucaryotes, metazoans, plants etc. Preferred topics are evolution, biostratigraphy, palaeobiogeography, palaeoecology including palaeoclimate, bio-events, evo-devo, but results from other fields may be presented as well.
 Fossils provide essential data to document the history of life and evolution; index fossils provide important data for stratigraphic correlations; recently, fossils (especially of plants) have been widely used in research on palaeoclimate.
 Session language is English.
 At the end of the session, a young palaeontologist is awarded the palaeo-prize by the KSJP.